co-operating-systems/PhD/UseCases/Delegation.md

 This would allow `</s/riley#>` to sign requests on behalf of `</me#>`.
 This would be equivalent to adding the key of `</s/riley#>` to `</me#>`.

-### The `ban:speaksFor` relation

-This is equivalent to what BAN logic (as explained in the 1992 paper [Authentication in Distributed Systems: Theory and Practice](https://dl.acm.org/doi/pdf/10.1145/138873.138874)) is the `speaksFor` relation.
+This is equivalent to what [says](../Logic/Says.md) logic (as explained in the 1992 paper [Authentication in Distributed Systems: Theory and Practice](https://dl.acm.org/doi/pdf/10.1145/138873.138874)) is the `speaksFor` relation.
-Indeed we can map one to the other using an n3 rule
+Indeed we can map one to the other using an N3 rule

 ```turtle
 { ?a ban:speaksFor ?b } <=> { ?b trust:secretary ?a }